Ladykillers (song)

 "Ladykillers" is a song by English rock band Lush.
 It was released through 4AD on 26 February 1996 as the second single from the band's third studio album, Lovelife (1996).
 Known for its feminist themes, the song became one of the band's bigger hits, peaking at No. 22 on the UK Singles Chart, No. 18 on the US Billboard Modern Rock Tracks chart, and No. 15 on the Canadian RPM Alternative 30 chart.
-The song appeared in the video game NCAA Football 06.

 Background

 "Ladykillers" was described as a Britpop track and "a punky shot of Blondie-esque new wave".
 Lacking the reverb-indebted sound of the band's previous material, the track opened with "attention-seizing circular melody and spunky vocals" from lead vocalist Miki Berenyi.
 AllMusic's Stephen Thomas Erlewine said that it was influenced by "the direct, jagged pop of Elastica", but the band were annoyed by what Berenyi called "stupid Elastica comparisons".

 Berenyi confirmed that the second and third verses of the song were about Red Hot Chili Peppers lead singer Anthony Kiedis and Weezer bassist Matt Sharp, respectively.
-Berenyi condemned Kiedis' behavior that she witnessed during Lollapalooza, labeling him as manipulative and detailing an incident in which Kiedis asked her to accompany him to a strip club, as well as Kiedis' abuse of groupies that occurred during the tour.
+Berenyi condemned Kiedis's behavior that she witnessed during Lollapalooza, labeling him as manipulative and detailing an incident in which Kiedis asked her to accompany him to a strip club, as well as Kiedis's abuse of groupies that occurred during the tour.

 Critical reception

 Annie Zaleski of The A.V.
-Club regarded the song as one of the album's standouts, describing it as "a welcome antidote to Britpop’s masculine point of view".
+Club regarded the song as one of the album's standouts, describing it as "a welcome antidote to Britpop's masculine point of view".
 Zaleski further stated that the track is "a righteous feminist statement in which Lush reminds those with a Y chromosome that respecting women and treating them like smart, competent human beings is perhaps the best first step."
 Consequence of Sound critic Frank Mojica stated that Berenyi eviscerates "men with transparent agendas and dubious attitudes towards women everywhere with an infectiously sarcastic wit".
-He concluded: "It’s what would have been hyped as a girl power anthem had it been released a couple years later."

-The track was featured on VH1's list of "Top 10 Britpop Tracks".
+He concluded: "It's what would have been hyped as a girl power anthem had it been released a couple years later."
+The track was included on VH1's list of "Top 10 Britpop Tracks".